102

 105

-Happily, French trade unions didn't choose my travel day to strike, so I came unscathed by train from Bordeaux to Margaux train station well ahead of my scheduled visit at Palmer.
+Happily, French trade unions didn't choose my travel day to strike, so I came unscathed by train from Bordeaux to Margaux train station well before my scheduled visit at Palmer.
 After 15 minutes walk, I was standing in the vineyard of Palmer looking at these beautiful grapes, small and thick-skinned.
 After taking several pictures in the vineyard, I entered Palmer and met my host for the day, Claire Casimir, Palmer's PR- manager.
-She prepared a tasting for me of four vintages of both Alter Ego and Palmer, 2009, 2008, 2007 and 2006, but I didn't taste these wines in that order.
+She prepared a tasting of four vintages of Alter Ego and Palmer, 2009, 2008, 2007, and 2006, but I didn't taste these wines in that order.

 On my request, we started with 2007 vintage.
 2007 Alter Ego was quite aromatic with a nice bite and round and smooth finish.
-Already drinking well.
-2007 Palmer offered an unmistakable aroma of dark cherries, softness and delicacy.
+It was already drinking well.
+2007 Palmer offered an unmistakable aroma of dark cherries, softness, and delicacy.
 Maybe the lightest of all Palmer in this decade, but class and style remain there!
-2006 Alter Ego showed more ripeness, more depth, better structure and longer finish than 2007.
+2006 Alter Ego showed more ripeness, more depth, better structure, and longer finish than 2007.
 Fun to taste.
-2006 Palmer was a refined, classy and sophisticated wine with beautiful balance.
+2006 Palmer was a refined, classy, sophisticated wine with beautiful balance.
 Aristocratic wine!
 2008 Alter Ego expressed itself better compared to 2006.
 Joyful and seductive wine.
-2008 Palmer turned out to be even better than 2006 with beautifully scented flavours of dark berries, excellent structure, length, silky tannins and persistent finish.
+2008 Palmer was even better than 2006 with beautifully scented flavors of dark berries, excellent structure, length, silky tannins, and persistent finish.
 Wonderful stuff.
-Both 2009 Alter Ego and Palmer were tougher, heavier, more aromatic and more intense than their respective 2008s, but elegance and finesse were intact.
+Both 2009 Alter Ego and Palmer were more challenging, heavier, more aromatic, and intense than their 2008s, but elegance and finesse were intact.
 Exquisite tasting!

-Thanks to my very patient and charming host, Claire Casimir, it was a very enjoyable visit.
-And the weather was sunny and charming too!
+Thanks to my very patient and charming host, Claire Casimir, it was a delightful visit.
+And the weather was sunny and lovely too!

 106